chaojian-zhang/Expresso/Expresso/README.md

 ## Issue

 * Notice when fetching from Database it's possible that cell values are NULL - at the moment Parcel Data Grid is not capable of handling that.
 This is especially common with Microsoft Analysis Service when data are not available.
+DO NOT HANDLE IT AT THE SITE OF QUERY - IF THE QUERY RETURNS CELL VALUE AS NULL, THEN IT SHOULD BE NULL.
+AND MICROSOFT.DATA.DATATABLE WILL CONVERT IT AS DbNull which makes sense and ParcelDataGrid can take this as an object (and at the moment ParcelDataGrid can't really take a null actually).
+So this issue should be handled only at the site of the end user.

 ## Technical Note